Octonion: Cayley–Dickson construction

+Arithmetic and operations

+Addition and subtraction

 Addition and subtraction of octonions is done by adding and subtracting corresponding terms and hence their coefficients, like quaternions.

+Multiplication

-Multiplication is more complex.
+Multiplication of octonions is more complex.
 Multiplication is distributive over addition, so the product of two octonions can be calculated by summing the products of all the terms, again like quaternions.
-The product of each pair of terms can be given by multiplication of the coefficients and a multiplication table of the unit octonions, like this one (due to Cayley, 1845, and Graves, 1843):
+The product of each pair of terms can be given by multiplication of the coefficients and a multiplication table of the unit octonions, like this one (given both by Arthur Cayley in 1845 and John T. Graves in 1843):

 Most off-diagonal elements of the table are antisymmetric, making it almost a skew-symmetric matrix except for the elements on the main diagonal, as well as the row and column for which e_{0} is an operand.

 The table can be summarized as follows: